 At Optical In Sight Doncaster, we offer numerous vision tests and services including:

 Dry Eye Assessment, High Res Retinal Imaging, Eye Health Test, Colour Visual Test and Visual Field.

 General symptoms of dry eye include dryness, burning, foreign body sensation, stinging, grittiness, light sensitivity, and blurriness.

 Our latest diagnostic machine (Oculus 3M) will help us continue to improve, properly diagnose and treat your type of dry eyes.

-It takes into account your quantitative measurement of tear film, high-quality imaging with fluoro eye drops, quality of tear lipid layer, quality of glands that produces your tear film.
+It takes into account your quantitative measurement of tear film, high-quality imaging with fluoro eye drops, quality of tear lipid layer, and quality of glands that produces your tear film.